 Free-Range Eggs: Hens in free-range systems are provided with access to outdoor areas during daylight hours (weather permitting) and spend their nights in barns/sheds with nest boxes in which to lay their eggs in the morning.
-The free-range label is often interpreted to be the best option for welfare, but it’s important to note that having outdoor access alone is not a conclusive indicator of good welfare.
+The free-range label is often interpreted to be the best option for welfare, but it’s important to note that having outdoor access alone is not the only thing to look out for.
 A good free-range outdoor area should have vegetation for foraging and plenty of shelter to encourage hens to feel protected and venture outside, however there is no legal requirement for these to be provided.
 Outdoor stocking densities (space allowance) of up to 10,000 birds per hectare are allowed.
 There is no requirement by law for free-range farms to be audited to ensure they are adhering to the legal minimums.
 Even on free-range farms, hens may still spend most of their time indoors, so the quality of the indoor environment is just as important, if not more so, and this is often overlooked.
 This is where asking the brand for more information about the housing system can be useful, or alternatively, looking for third party certification.

 Other labels that you might see on free-range eggs are certified organic – hens raised on an organic diet free from chemicals and antibiotics with access to outdoor areas and certified by an organic certification program – and pasture raised – from hens who have access to pastures and live in smaller caravans which are moved about the paddock.